Prosecutor: FedEx shooter didn't have 'red flag' hearing - WTMJ

 Marion County Prosecutor Ryan Mears said authorities did not seek such a hearing because they did not have enough time under the law’s restrictions to definitively demonstrate Brandon Scott Hole’s propensity for suicidal thoughts, something they would need to have done to convince a judge that Hole should not be allowed to possess a gun.

 The “red flag” legislation, passed in Indiana in 2005 and also in effect in other states, allows police or courts to seize guns from people who show warning signs of violence.
-It is intended to prevent people from purchasing or possessing a firearm if they are found by a judge to present “an imminent risk” to themselves or others.
 Police seized a pump-action shotgun from Hole, then 18, in March 2020 after they received the call from his mother.

-But the law only gave them two weeks to make their case.
+But prosecutors were limited in their ability to prepare a “red flag” case due to a 2019 change in the law that requires courts to make a “good-faith effort” to hold a hearing within 14 days.
+An additional amendment required them to file an affidavit with the court within 48 hours.

 “This individual was taken and treated by medical professionals and he was cut loose,” and was not even prescribed any medication, Mears said.
 “The risk is, if we move forward with that (red flag) process and lose, we have to give that firearm back to that person.
 That’s not something we were willing to do.”

-Indianapolis police have previously said that they never did return the shotgun to Hole.
-Authorities say he used two “assault-style” rifles to gun down eight people at the FedEx facility last Thursday before he killed himself.
+Indianapolis police previously said that they never did return the shotgun to Hole.
+Authorities have said he used two “assault-style” rifles to gun down eight people at the FedEx facility last Thursday before he killed himself.

+Police on Monday identified the high-capacity weapons used by Hole, who was 19 at the time of the shooting.
+One was a Ruger AR-556 Hole purchased in September.
+The second was an HM Defense HM15F he bought in July, just months after police had seized the pump-action shotgun.
+A Ruger AR-556 also was used last month in a shooting that killed 10 people in Boulder, Colorado.

+Alcohol, Tobacco and Firearms determined that the guns were purchased legally through authorized dealers, according to a police news release that did not name the dealers.
+The release also said FedEx terminated Hole in October when he failed to return to work.

+Republican state Sen. Erin Houchin, a sponsor of those tougher provisions, said in the Hole case the law “could have worked just as it should, but the prosecutor never pursued it.”

+But Mears said there are still problems that need to be addressed.

-“There are a number of loopholes in the practical application of this law. … It does not necessarily give everyone the tools they need to make the most well-informed decisions,” Mears said.
+“There are a number of loopholes in the practical application of this law. … It does not necessarily give everyone the tools they need to make the most well-informed decisions,” he said.

-Mears said he had already spoken to legislators in the past about lengthening the two-week timeline and he reiterated that call on Monday.
+In Hole’s case, that would have meant that his family’s agreement to not ask for the seized gun back would not have been enough to avoid a court hearing, and could have prevented him from purchasing additional weapons, said Helmke, a former Republican mayor of Fort Wayne, Indiana.

+“Indiana should be doing more to address these loopholes,” Helmke said.
+“This shooter, basically, he played the system.
+There was never a court finding that he was a danger to himself or others, and that meant he was free to buy as many guns as he wanted afterward.”

-Indiana was one of the first states to enact the law, after an Indianapolis police officer was killed by a man whose weapons were returned to him despite his hospitalization months earlier for an emergency mental health evaluation.
+Indiana was one of the first states to enact a red flag law, after an Indianapolis police officer was killed in 2004 by a man whose weapons were returned to him despite his hospitalization months earlier for an emergency mental health evaluation.

+Indianapolis police recovered 191 guns last year under the red flag law, police said Monday in a release that did not say how many people that involved or the types of weapons.

-Associated Press reporter Rick Callahan contributed to this report.
+Associated Press reporters Tom Davies and Rick Callahan contributed to this report.
 Casey Smith is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.